lucaferrari77/Fabric_Lakehouse_SoftDelete_Restore/Restore/Restore a File-Folder-Table.md

-# How to restore a dropped file in a MS Fabric Lakehouse
+# How to restore a dropped file/folder/table in a MS Fabric Lakehouse

 In case you need to restore a file dropped less than 7 days ago, you can use this approach.